-Following receipt of Approval in Principle for the project, construction for the Abercorn Residence and associated infrastructure is expected to begin within 3 months pending approval of any subsequent A-Applications.
+Following receipt of Approval in Principle for the project, construction for the Abercorn Residence and associated infrastructure is expected to begin within 3 months pending approval of any subsequent A-Applications or other required permits.
 Construction of the Abercorn Residence and associated infrastructure is anticipated to take 18 months.
-The DeJoria Residence is expected to commence no earlier than 24 months (more likely between 3-4 years) following of Approval in Principle and pending approval of the associated A-Application.
-Construction of the DeJoria Residence is anticipated to take 12-18 months.
-Utilities for the Abercorn Residence will be designed to be expandable.
-New trains for water desalination, wastewater treatment, electricity, etc. can be seamlessly integrated to serve the DeJoria Residence once constructed.